aquibbaig/75percentage/README.md

 ## Future Scope:
   Add the option to enter timetable and display it on the user dashboard to help the user experience process.
-  Enable more metrics like whatever classes are in a week for a subject and how to achieve your goal.
+  Enable more metrics like whatever classes  are to be attended in the following week for a subject and how to achieve your goal.

 ### Feel free to fork and experiment.
 This is for public use.
 Thank You!